-(a) Excludes interest related to our reserves for income taxes as such interest is included in provision for income taxes and includes net amortization of debt premium/discount.
+(b) Excludes interest related to our reserves for income taxes as such interest is included in provision for income taxes and includes net amortization of debt premium/discount.

-(b) One-third of rent expense is the portion deemed representative of the interest factor.
+(c) One-third of rent expense is the portion deemed representative of the interest factor.

-(c) Based on unrounded amounts.
+(d) Based on unrounded amounts.